webtwic/webtwic.github.io/README.md

 Everything should work fine after that.

 with :heart: by Olaolu.
 You can follow him on [Twitter] (https://twitter.com/whizkydee) and [Codepen] (https://codepen.io/whizkydee) or [email] (mailto:whiskydee@gmail.com) him.

+**Note that this repository is no longer being updated, because it has been moved from Jekyll to Wordpress and it is now located at https://github.com/webtwic/webtwic**